 \end{RMK}

-\begin{RMK}In this article, we only restrict ourselves to idempotent ideal situation.
-There is a general setting for higher almost ring theory, we refer to \cite{hebestreit2024notehigherringtheory} for discussion therein. \end{RMK}
+\begin{RMK}In this article, we restrict ourselves to the idempotent ideal situation.
+There is a general setting for higher almost ring theory; we refer to \cite{hebestreit2024notehigherringtheory}. \end{RMK}

 In this article, we also consider the graded situation: We consider a $\Gamma$-graded ring $R$ for a grading group $\Gamma$, and we consider a homogeneous idempotent ideal $I$.
 Then we say a graded module $M$ is graded almost zero if $I\otimes_{gr}M=0$, and we define $\Moda_{\Gamma-gr}(R,I)$ as the Verdier quotient by graded almost zero modules.
 Then we can also define graded almost local modules as objects in the right semi-orthogonal complement of graded almost zero modules.
-The same argument of \autoref{coro: almost local objects} can also show that $M$ is graded almost local if and only if $M_{-d}=\HOM_{gr}(R(d),M)\simeq \HOM_{gr}(I(d),M)$ for $d\in \Gamma$ (here, degree shifting shows up since $\HOM_{gr}$ only means degree $0$ morphisms).
+The same argument as in \autoref{coro: almost local objects} can also show that $M$ is graded almost local if and only if $M_{-d}=\HOM_{gr}(R(d),M)\simeq \HOM_{gr}(I(d),M)$ for all $d\in \Gamma$ (here, degree shifts appear since $\HOM_{gr}$ only means degree $0$ morphisms).